About junk email

 If a sender disregards your explicit request not to be contacted, this can be considered harassment, and you should contact the designated authorities for your account.
 At IU, the University Information Policy Office (UIPO) handles such issues.
 If you feel that your safety or property is at risk, contact university law enforcement immediately.

 Should you need to report an incident, it is important to collect and keep all the information you can with regard to the offending email messages (e.g., times received, any replies you have made).
 It is also important to understand and use the full headers of the email message(s), since the "From:" line of a message can be forged or "spoofed".
-For more, see About full headers in email.
+For more, see In email, what are full headers?.

 Of course, it is important that you not become a part of the spam problem by sending mass messages or by passing along chain mail.
 See Email policies at IU for more information about your rights and responsibilities regarding email usage.
 For more about countering junk and harassing email, see the resources below: